 Being diagnosed with Chronic Myeloid Leukaemia (CML) can be life-changing and daunting, but you don’t have to do it alone.
 Here you will find the support you need to begin to navigate your journey with CML, so you can get on with living the best life you possibly can.

-Be reassured, treatments for CML are continually being developed and improved, meaning the majority of people diagnosed can expect a normal life expectancy and a good quality of life.
+Be reassured, treatments for CML are continually being developed and improved, meaning the majority of people diagnosed can expect a normal life expectancy and a good quality of life if on the right treatment.
 In fact, survival rates for this type of blood cancer have significantly increased over the last two decades.1

 Download our appointment guide to help get your CML back on track